Preparing the phenotypic data

 To use the Neurobagel annotation tool,

-please prepare the tabular data for your dataset as a single, tab-separated file (.tsv
+you must prepare the tabular data for your dataset as a single, tab-separated values file (.tsv

 ).

-In the Neurobagel context, tabular or phenotypic data for a dataset refers to any demographic, clinical/behavioural, cognitive, or other non-imaging-derived data of participants which are typically stored in a tabular file format.
+Within Neurobagel, tabular (or phenotypic) data refers to any demographic, clinical/behavioural, cognitive, or other non-imaging-derived data of participants which are typically stored in a tabular format.

 The TSV MUST contain: